grauds/clematis.doc/docs/clematis-explained/state-management.md

 ## Money Tracker

-To separate Angular components using statefulness criteria one should use the folowing:
+To separate Angular components using state criteria, one should use the following:

 1. <i>Stateless</i> components only have `@Input` and `@Output` fields for data exchange with the parent components